TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/19 - Psalms/Psalms 34/Psalms 34.22.md

 ---

-Jehovah redeemeth the soul of his servants; And none of them that take refuge in him shall be condemned.
+Yahweh redeems the soul of his servants.
+None of those who take refuge in him shall be condemned.
+By David.